advancedroboticsaws/angel/README.md

 		 ```
 		 #define MICROSECONDS_PER_TIMER0_OVERFLOW (clockCyclesToMicroseconds(8 * 256))
 		 ```
-		 If you don't understand this step, please refer to step 2 Upload firmware to vnh5019 above to find out.
+		 If you don't understand this step, please refer to step 2 Upload firmware to 3in1 board above to find out.
 	4. Set your upload target to **mega2560**.
 	5. Choose your **port** carefully.
 	6. Go for it!
 Click upload!
 		If you get any error when PC uploading,
 		* Please look into the errors carefully.
 		* Please check the port you choose.
-		* Please make sure you have put all the libraries into the folder.
+		* Please make sure you have put all the libraries into the Arduino's library folder.
 			If you get the message about library conflicts, please find out those files and delete the old one.

 <a name="base-driving-test-step4"></a>